The Future of Artificial Intelligence in Cardiovascular Care

-Among those paving the way for the future, Northwestern Medicine Bluhm Cardiovascular Institute announced a $25 million gift that will help develop a first-of-its-kind center that utilizes artificial intelligence and machine learning to advance the study and treatment of heart disease.
-This will allow for earlier detection, which will lead to better management and outcomes.
+Among those paving the way for the future, Northwestern Medicine Bluhm Cardiovascular Institute announced a $25 million gift that will help develop a first-of-its-kind center that utilizes AI and machine learning to advance the study and treatment of cardiovascular disease.
+The goal is to achieve earlier detection of cardiovascular disease, which will lead to better management and outcomes.

-Bluhm Cardiovascular Institute is pioneering the use of artificial intelligence (AI) for cardiac screening in a new study of Eko’s cardiac monitoring platform.
-The study aims to demonstrate that Eko’s digital stethoscopes and AI algorithms can interpret heart sounds accurately to help screen for pathologic heart murmurs and valvular heart disease.
+Bluhm Cardiovascular Institute is pioneering the use of AI for cardiac screening in a study of Eko’s cardiac monitoring platform.
+The study aims to demonstrate that Eko’s digital stethoscopes and AI algorithms can accurately interpret heart sounds to help screen for pathologic heart murmurs and valvular heart disease.

 “If proven effective, Eko’s platform could be a much simpler, lower-cost way to identify patients with heart disease,” says James Thomas, MD, director of the Center for Heart Valve Disease at Bluhm Cardiovascular Institute.
 “We are looking to support and advance work that broadens access to the best diagnostic tools in health care, regardless of whether a patient lives in the city, a more rural area or even in a remote locale in the developing world.
 Deep learning provides that expert knowledge, regardless of a patient’s location.”

-This type of technology taps into deep learning, an AI method that imitates the human brain in processing data for decision-making and continues to learn the more data it receives.
-This would allow primary care settings to use advanced technology to diagnose heart conditions earlier, and involve cardiologists to confirm diagnosis and initiate care sooner.
+This type of technology taps into deep learning, an AI method that imitates the human brain in processing data for decision-making and, like the brain, continues to learn as it receives more data.
+This would allow the use of advanced technology in primary care settings to diagnose heart conditions earlier.
+Cardiologists could then confirm diagnosis and initiate care sooner.

 “Deep learning will have a profound impact in cardiac imaging in the future, and the ability to simplify acquisition will be a tremendous advantage to bring echocardiograms to the point-of-care in primary care offices,” says Patrick M. McCarthy, MD, chief of cardiac surgery at Northwestern Memorial Hospital.